jeffoconnorau/AGMPowerCLI/UsageExamples.md

 New-AGMLibMSSQLMount -appid 884945 -mountapplianceid 1415071155 -label "test1" -targethostid 655169 -sqlinstance "SYDWINSQL5" -dbname "avtest77"
 ```

-Rather than learn the image ID, we can store the appid and mount appliance ID and then let AGM find the latest snapshot:
+Rather than learn the image ID, we can store the appid and mount appliance ID and then let the system find the latest snapshot:
 ```
 -appid 884945 -mountapplianceid 1415071155
 ```